 ASE A2 Automatic Transmission Practice Test

 Answer A is wrong.
-An out of balance torque converter will cause a vibration during a stall test.
+An out-of-balance torque converter will cause vibration during a stall test.

-22. There is a whining noise coming from the front of the transmission that increases with engine speed.
-This noise is present in all gears including park and neutral.
-The MOST likely cause of this is the:
+22. A whining noise is heard at the front of an automatic transmission that increases with engine speed.
+This noise is present in all gears, including Park and Neutral.
+The MOST likely cause of this noise is the:

 - A. Planetary gear set.

 Answer A is wrong.
 The most likely answer is the transmission pump.

 Answer B is correct.
 A worn transmission oil pump makes a whining noise that increases with engine speed in all gears, including Park and Neutral.

 Answer C is wrong.
 A bad output shaft makes noise only when the transmission is in gear.

 Answer D is wrong.
 The most likely cause is the transmission oil pump.